-Today we’ll be exploring some of the types of mulch you can use in your garden and find out which one is best for you.
-Let’s get started
+Today we’ll be exploring some of the types of mulch you can use in your large or small garden and containers and find out which one is best for you.

-Mulch is a protective and potentially nutritional barrier placed around plants to improve both the health of your garden as well as its appearance.
-It come in two basic kinds: organic and inorganic.
+Mulch is a protective barrier placed around plants to improve both the health of your garden as well as its appearance.
+It comes in two basic kinds: organic and inorganic mulches.

-– Reduce water loss from the soil by slowing evaporation and improving water absorption
+– Reduce water loss from the garden soil by slowing evaporation and improving water absorption

-– Improving soil quality as they decompose (particularly organic mulch)
+– Improve soil quality as they decompose (particularly organic mulch)

-– Protecting plant roots from temperature extremes and sudden fluctuations
+– Protect plant roots from temperature extremes and sudden fluctuations

-– Adding color and texture to your garden’s overall design
+– Add color and texture to your garden’s overall design

 Types of Mulch You Can Use In Your Garden and When to Use Them

-When you’re researching the question: What Is The Best Mulch, this one is probably the first type you’ll come across.
+When you’re researching the question: What Are The Best Mulches?
+This one is probably the first type you’ll come across.

-Cedar mulch comes from waste products of the cedar tree.
-In the US, it is obtained from two varieties namely Cedrus. and Thuja.
-Cedar is known for its antibacterial and anti fungal benefits.
-It is also touted for its ability to keep away moths, beetles, ants, and cockroaches.
+This kind of mulch comes from the waste products of the cedar tree.
+In the US, it comes from two varieties, namely Cedrus.
+And Thuja.
+Cedar is known for its antibacterial and anti-fungal benefits.
+It’s also touted for its ability to keep away moths, beetles, ants, and cockroaches.

 Cedar mulch is best used for established trees and shrubs, as well as in perennial gardens.

-Sawdust is an inexpensive and readily available mulching material for your garden.
-It can be used to repel pests and deter weeds.
-When used fresh, it has an acidifying effect on soil which makes it an excellent mulch of choice for you plant acid-loving plants such as conifers, blueberries, strawberries, and rhododendrons.
+When a thin layer of sawdust is used fresh, it has an acidifying effect on bare soil, making it an excellent mulch of choice for your acid-loving plants and vegetables such as conifers, blueberries, strawberries, and rhododendrons.

-There are different kinds of straw mulch to choose from including straw from alfalfa plants, and straw made from stubble left after harvesting cereal crops.
-It adds nitrogen to soil, prevents soil erosion, and helps keep soil temperature consistent.
+There are different kinds of straw mulch straw mulch for vegetable garden to choose from, including straw from alfalfa plants and straw made from stubble left after harvesting cereal crops.
+It adds nitrogen to the soil, prevents soil erosion, and helps keep soil temperature consistent.

-It is a great option if you are growing strawberries since it keeps slugs away from your fruits and it keeps mud away during rainy seasons.
+It’s a great option if you’re growing strawberries since it keeps slugs away from your fruits and it keeps mud away during rainy seasons.

-Pine needle mulch, also called pine straw, is obtained from foliage that drops from pine trees.
-It can be purchased in 15 to 40 lb. bales.
-It is a lightweight mulch that breaks down slower than bark mulch so it can provide its benefits for much longer.
-It is an excellent addition to flower beds where you grow acid-loving plants such as hydrangeas, rhododendrons, and camellias.
+It’s a lightweight mulch that breaks down slower than bark mulch to provide its benefits for much longer.
+It’s an excellent addition to flower beds where you grow acid-loving plants such as hydrangeas, rhododendrons, and camellias.

-However, you must take care when using pine needle mulch since it is extremely slippery when dry.
-It can also catch fire easily so be wary if you live in a wildfire danger zone.
+However, you must take care when using pine needle mulch since it’s extremely slippery when dry.
+It can also catch fire easily, so be wary if you live in a wildfire danger zone.

 Using old newspapers in your garden is an excellent way to recycle and to keep your yard healthy.
-It is an excellent material for protecting your plants from the freeze/thaw cycle in the fall, retaining moisture during the summer, and suffocating weeds the rest of the year.
+It’s an excellent material for protecting your plants from the freeze/thaw cycle in the fall, retaining moisture during the summer, and suffocating weeds the rest of the year.

-Not too many years ago when someone asked: What Is The Best Mulch, this option wouldn’t have been included as it is a relatively new option, compared to the others.
+Not too many years ago, when someone asked: What’ I’s The Best Mulch, this option wouldn’t have been included as it’s a relatively new option, compared to the others.

-Having this information you can now choose which one is best for your needs.
-Next time someone ask what is the best mulch for the garden, you can give them an informed and helpful answer.
+Having this information, you can now choose which is best for your needs.
+Next time someone asks what’s the best mulch for the garden, you can give them an informed and helpful answer.

 What do you use in your garden?
 Do you like it?
-Have you ever used anything else or do you want to try using a different kind?
+Have you ever used anything else, or do you want to try using a different kind of mulch?
 Let us know in the comments below.

 You can also find gardening products I use in my videos here <---